Yanam: Official languages

 (The French language shall remain the official language of the Establishments so long as the elected representatives of the people shall not decide otherwise.)

 An official mention in Rajya Sabha Parliamentary debates during 2006 confirm that Puducherry have all these five languages as official.

 Transport

+The Rajiv Gandhi Bus Complex building located at the new bus stand of Yanam.

-Yanam is located on NH 216.
-The nearest major railway station to the town is Kakinada Town railway station which is 25 km away.
+The national highway NH 216 passes through Yanam.
+The nearest major railway station to the town is Kakinada Town railway station which is nearly 27 km away.
 The nearest airport to Yanam is Rajahmundry Airport which is 65 km away.

 The Yanam bus station is located in the town.

+Vishnalayam

+Vishnalayam (Temple of Lord Vishnu), also known as the Venkateswara Temple, is a 15th-century temple located on Vishnalayam Street in Yanam.
+The presiding deity is Lord Venkateswara and his consort Sri Alivelu Manga.
+The God is well known as "Venkanna Babu", "Chaldikudu Venkanna" and "Meesala Venkanna".
+The speciality of the Temple is that the Swamy Idol has big moustaches like Lord Sathyanarayana Swamy of Annavaram.
+Every year, the annual marriage festival known as Yanam Venkanna Babu Kalyāṇōtsavam is celebrated.

 Sports

 YSR Indoor Stadium is an indoor stadium in the city which has hosted matches of Junior National Badminton Championships, South Zone basketball championships as well as few volleyball and basketball matches.
 In 2011 the Indian Volley League's third leg matches were held there, and it became the home of the Yanam Tigers.